 What kind of pain do you have?
 Do you know how and when it started?
-Not everyone does know where their pain came from.
+Not everyone knows where their pain came from.
 While you can get natural pain relief no matter the cause of your pain, knowledge is power, and we often see the best results when we know the cause.
-But if you don’t know what is the original cause of your pain don’t lose hope—you can still take simple steps to get some relief.
+But if you don’t know what is the original cause of your pain, don’t lose hope—you can still take simple steps to get some relief.

 My Personal Experience with Chronic Pain

 I experienced pain every day for close to 20 years.
 I had a bad horseback riding accident when I was a teenager that left me unconscious.
 That was probably the start of the neck pain, but I didn’t really connect the dots until years later.